Executive Search in Italy’s Life Sciences & Pharma Sector: Leadership Demand and Market Outlook

 • Ensuring cultural fit between global corporations and local subsidiaries.

-• Mapping diverse talent pipelines globally.
+• Mapping diverse talent pipelines globally, including repatriation candidates.

 • Accelerating hiring timelines while safeguarding confidentiality.